The Bachelorette (American TV series) season 9

 The ninth season of The Bachelorette premiered on May 27, 2013.
 This season features 27-year-old Desiree Hartsock, a bridal stylist from Northglenn, Colorado.
 Hartsock finished in fourth place on season 17 of The Bachelor featuring Sean Lowe.

 The final episode aired on August 5, 2013, with Hartsock accepting a proposal from 27-year-old mortgage broker Chris Siegfried.
-They married January 18, 2015, and currently live in Portland, Oregon with their two sons, Asher and Zander.
+They married January 18, 2015, and currently live in Portland, Oregon with their three sons, Asher, Zander, and Noah.

 Production

 Casting and contestants

 Casting began during the airing of the eighth season of the show, in 2012.
 Before the bachelorette was chosen, one potential candidate, Misee Harris, a pediatric dentist from Tennessee, was vying to become the first black bachelorette.
 Her social media campaign was covered in a number of major news outlets, including The Huffington Post.
 According to the website Jezebel, Harris had previously been selected to be a contestant on The Bachelor, only to not take the role for fear of being the 'token' black woman.
 At that point every star in all 25 combined seasons of The Bachelorette or The Bachelor had been Caucasian, with show producer Mike Fleiss stating to the media that non-caucasians simply didn't appear at the casting calls.

 On March 11, 2013, during the After the Final Rose on season 17 of The Bachelor, Desiree Hartsock was selected as the bachelorette, then 26, a bridal stylist from Northglenn, Colorado.
 Like the bachelorettes in the previous seasons, Hartsock had been a contestant on The Bachelor, having been sent home by Sean Lowe after the hometown dates episode in that season.
 Misee Harris went on to work as a model and entrepreneur, founding a line of mouthguards and starting Project Smile, an organization that "focuses on promoting self-esteem in children."

 Notable contestants include soccer player Juan Pablo Galavis, who would become the first non-Caucasian star for the combined franchises the following year, appearing in season 18 of The Bachelor.